FeatureBaseDB/featurebase/docs/getting-started.md

 	client := pilosa.DefaultClient()
 	schema, _ := client.Schema()
 	repository := schema.Index("repository")
-	// This is where the field will go later err := client.SyncSchema(schema)
+	// This is where the fields will go later err := client.SyncSchema(schema)
 	if err != nil {
 		log.Fatal(err)